MaGetzUb/Link-Launcher/README.md

 On Windows, open a console with admin privileges, navigate into LinkLauncher\Windows\ folder, to install run register_linklauncher.bat to uninstall run unregister_linklauncher.bat

 ### 3. associations.json
+The associations.json must be found from the folder where LINK_LAUNCHER points in the user environment variables, in other words it must lie in the same folder as LinkLauncher.exe.
 The associations.json is structured like this:
 ```json
 {
 	"browsers": {